E007 How To Get Hired as a Consultant in Pharma as a PhD? How To Side-Hustle? On the Origins of BNFL

-Dr. Natalia Vtyurina was trained in Russia as a fundamental Physicist at Lomonosov Moscow State University (2011).
-She successfully graduated as a PhD in Biophysics from the Bionanoscience department at Delft University of Technology (2016) where she studied DNA-protein interactions at the single-molecule level.
+Dr Natalia Vtyurina was trained in Russia as a fundamental Physicist at Lomonosov Moscow State University (2011).
+She successfully graduated with a PhD in Biophysics from the Bionanoscience department at Delft University of Technology (2016) where she studied DNA-protein interactions at the single-molecule level.

 Natalia Vtyurina’s contact information:

 Please contact Natalia Vtyurina if you need some advice concerning: (1) How to do Networking & Communication effectively, (2) How to use self-awareness as a tool for career success, (3) How to sell yourself on the job market & transition from academia to industry.

 The episode was recorded on June 21st, 2020.
 This material represents the speaker’s personal views and not the opinions of their employer(s).

 Natalia 00:09 Welcome to our distinguished guest, Natalia Vtyurina who has had an amazing career so far.
 She’s a PhD in biophysics.
 She received her PhD from the biomedical science department at the University of Technology.
 Today, she manages three different activities.
 She is an associate consultant in the pro pharma group and as well as the head of the CRS, and balance local chapter.
 She’s also an entrepreneur with her own business.
 She’s an expert in stretching, which is an extremely interesting combination.
 I’m very curious about your secrets, and about how to develop a career and develop yourself.
 Thank you so much for accepting our invitation.
 Thank you so much for coming today.

 The first question I would like to ask you is how it all started?
 Why did you choose this research topic for your PhD?
 And if you could tell us, what was your mindset?
 And how do you arrive at these three different amazing jobs at the same time?